Siege of Bintan: Aftermath

 The Portuguese captured rich spoil, including 300 pieces of artillery.
 The city was then torched.
-The islands of Bintan were then restored to its former ruler, whom Sultan Mahmud had displaced and who accepted to become an ally of Portugal.
+The islands of Bintan were then restored to its former ruler, whom Sultan Mahmud had displaced and who agreed to become an ally of Portugal.

-The Portuguese managed to capture a great number of the Sultans Court, servants, harem and part of his royal treasure in the vicinity of the city, where they killed many who had not been able to flee in time.
+The Portuguese managed to capture a great number of the sultan's court, servants, harem and part of his royal treasure in the vicinity of the city, where they killed many who had not been able to flee in time.
 The harem was gifted to the Sultan of Linga, an ally of the Portuguese.
 Mascarenhas remained in Bintan for 15 days, capturing and dividing spoils, organizing the voyage back home, and hunting for those who had fled, but which the Portuguese found impossible to pursue into the jungle.

-Mahmud had been among the first to flee the city, and he survived the battle.
+Mahmud Shah had been among the first to flee the city, and he survived the battle.
 The Sultan escaped through the jungle and fled to Kampar on Sumatra, where he died two years later.

-The defeat of the former Sultan of Malacca at Bintan impressed many rulers around the Strait, who sent the Portuguese embassies seeking treaties, which afforded Malacca great prosperity for many years thereafter.
+The defeat of the former Sultan of Malacca at Bintan impressed many rulers around the Strait of Malacca, who sent the Portuguese embassies seeking treaties, which afforded Malacca great prosperity for many years after.